Microchip-MPLAB-Harmony/net_apps_sam_e5x/docs/GUID-14D9CE6F-4B1C-4DCA-9C1C-16C09BA4A647.md

     6. For TCP Client test, input the following command from the serial port: **openurl < url \>** - The < url \> argument must be a fully formed URL; for instance, http://www.microchip.com/.

         For this above URL , the DNS module will make a DNS query.
-Then it will open a connection to the requested URL and perform a simple HTTP GET command.
-The response received from the server will be printed on the terminal application through the serial port.
+Then it will open a connection to the requested URL and perform a simple HTTP GET command.<br />The response received from the server will be printed on the terminal application through the serial port.

         The expected output -